pbartkowiak-dev/discord-dice-ui/README.md

 # Discord Dice UI

-🎲 The app is intended to use as a graphical interface dice roller for Discord.
-You can connect it with your Discord chat and use to roll some dice without typing!
+🎲 **The app is intended to use as a graphical interface dice roller for Discord.
+You can connect it with your Discord chat and use it to roll some dice without typing!** 🎲

 > Table of content:
 >